googleapis/google-cloud-node/README.md

   * Prediction API
   * Stackdriver Logging API
 4. Navigate to **APIs & auth** >  **Credentials** and then:
-  * If you want to use a new service account, click on **Create new Client ID** and select **Service account**.
-After the account is created, you will be prompted to download the JSON key file that the library uses to authenticate your requests.
+  * If you want to use a new service account key, click on **Create credentials** and select **Service account key**.
+After the account key is created, you will be prompted to download the JSON key file that the library uses to authenticate your requests.
-  * If you want to generate a new key for an existing service account, click on **Generate new JSON key** and download the JSON key file.
+  * If you want to generate a new service account key for an existing service account, click on **Generate new JSON key** and download the JSON key file.

 ``` js
 // Authenticating on a global basis.